jordscream/GitlabSnippets/README.md

 ### To Install:

-Build or download the Snippet.zip file.
+Build or download the GitlabSnippets.zip file.
 Then file -> settings -> Plugins, choose "install plugin from disk".
-Select Snippet.zip.
+Select GitlabSnippets.zip.
 Restart your IDE.

 ### To Configure: